MCP Server (Model Context Protocol)

 List all available feature collections | Features |

-getCollection |
+describeLakesCollection |

-Get metadata for a specific collection | Features |
+Get metadata for the lakes collection |

-getItems |
+Features |

-Query features from a collection with filters | Features |
+Query features from lakes with filters |

-getItem |
+Features |

-Get a specific feature by ID | Features |
+Get a specific lakes feature by ID |

-getQueryables |
+Features |

-Get queryable properties for a collection | Features |
+Get queryable properties of the lakes collection |

 OGC API - Processes Tools